Best money market accounts for April 2023

 Who should get a money market account?

 Anyone looking for a safe place to stash a good chunk of money and earn some interest may benefit from a money market account.
 But these accounts make particularly good sense in a handful of situations.
-For example:

 - Setting up an emergency savings fund.